victorock/demopoc/README.md

 # Summary
-Provision disposable topology with network devices from AWS marketplace.
+Collection to provision disposable topologies.

 # Introduction
+## Roles
-The content of this repository must be seen as an environment, responsible to perform the following:
+The content of this repository is subdivided in the following categories:

 1. `build`
 > - Manipulation of **`local artifacts`**, mainly files operatios.